White Man’s Foot

 A single plant can produce thousands of seeds.
 Photo courtesy of commonsensehome.com.

 So the introduction of plantain into North America was likely intentional: colonists doubtless considered it necessary medicine.
 But that’s only part of the story: each plant produces 20,000 tiny seeds, so every muddy sole, every snagged stocking, the hem of every skirt, the foot and coat of every domestic animal furthered its dispersal.
 In the ground, the seeds remain viable for at least 40 years.
 As the rapid spread of common plantain chased the westward expansion of the colonies, the Native Americans added it to their extensive herbal remedies.
-In addition to the known uses as a vulnerary for wounds and as a topical application to ease skin irritation, they chewed it to ease the pain of toothache, gave it to young children to strengthen them, and brewed it into tea to treat diarrhea and other intestinal troubles.
-In 1870, in his New Family Herbal, Dr. Matthew Robinson mentioned an Indian who received a great reward from the Assembly of South Carolina for his discovery that Plantain was “the chief remedy for the cure of the rattlesnake.”
+In addition to the familiar uses treat for wounds and as a topical application to ease skin irritation, they chewed it to ease the pain of toothache, gave it to young children to strengthen them, and brewed it into tea to treat diarrhea and other intestinal troubles.
+In 1870, in his New Family Herbal, Matthew Robinson mentioned an Indian who received a great reward from the Assembly of South Carolina for his discovery that Plantain was “the chief remedy for the cure of the rattlesnake.”

-Dr. Darlington of Pennsylvania, pronounced it in 1847 “not much inclined to spread” but White Man’s Foot, following in the white man’s footsteps, has conquered the continent.
+Darlington thought that the plantain was “not much inclined to spread,” but White Man’s Foot, following in the white man’s footsteps, has conquered the continent.
 Now classified as a weed everywhere, in places a noxious one, it was once so valued as an herbal remedy that it was grown in the garden.
-In the 18th century, the Dutch physician and botanist Herman Boerhaave recommended binding plantain to the feet so as to endure the fatigue of long hikes.
+Buzzing not too faraway, perhaps, was what some called “the White Man’s Fly”: the familiar European honeybee.

 Common Plaintain